zhfe99/helen/README.md

 Introduction
 ============

-This page contains the **Helen dataset** used in the experiments of [exemplar-based graph matching (EGM)](http://www.f-zhou.com/gm.html) [1] for facial Landmark detection.
+This page contains the **Helen dataset** used in the experimentL of [exemplar-based graph matching (EGM)](http://www.f-zhou.com/gm.html) [1] for facial landmark detection.
 The original
 [Helen dataset](http://www.ifp.illinois.edu/~vuongle2/helen/) [2]
 adopts a highly detailed annotation.
 We re-labeled 348 images with the same 29 landmarks as the